lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 The capability to pause should be granted both to the DAO Agent instance (or its L2 representation) and the dedicated Emergency Multisig which is [ratified by the Lido DAO](https://snapshot.org/#/lido-snapshot.eth/proposal/0xfe2a6a6506a642b616118363bc29aa83dd9ef2ec80447bb607a8f52c0a96aed0).
 The permission to resume is proposed to be granted only to the Lido DAO Agent (or its L2 representation).

-To reduce the power of the multisig beyond necessary, it is proposed to use "Gate Seals" mechanic.
-The mechanic limits the pause duration and restricts the capability to pause to a single time.
+To curb the multisig's power, it is proposed to use "Gate Seals" mechanic.
+The mechanic limits the pause duration and restricts the capability to pause to a single use.
 To grant the capability repeatedly, the Lido DAO vote is required.
 The mechanic has been implemented, e.g., for withdrawals in Lido protocol on Ethereum in two parts:
 - one-time disposable pauser contact [Gate Seals](https://github.com/lidofinance/gate-seals);
 - [PausableUntil](https://github.com/lidofinance/lido-dao/blob/master/contracts/0.8.9/utils/PausableUntil.sol) contract (inherited by [WithdrawalQueue](https://github.com/lidofinance/lido-dao/blob/master/contracts/0.8.9/WithdrawalQueue.sol)).